agusc01/dshortcuts/README.md

 Requirements
 ------------
-In order to build flybinds you need the Xlib header files.
+In order to build dshortcuts you need the Xlib header files.

 Installation